Listen to a snippet of Lady Gaga's 'Top Gun: Maverick' track, 'Hold My Hand'

 Lady Gaga has shared a brief snippet of her upcoming Top Gun: Maverick song ‘Hold My Hand’ – check it out below.

+The pop star announced the track last week, revealing that she had been working on it “for years”.

-Due to arrive tomorrow (May 3), the track was produced by Gaga along with BloodPop and Benjamin Rice.
+Due to arrive tomorrow (May 3), ‘Hold My Hand’ was produced by Gaga along with BloodPop and Benjamin Rice.
 It also features production and score music by Harold Faltermeyer and Hans Zimmer.

-The pop star announced ‘Hold My Hand’ last week, revealing that she had been working on it “for years”.

 Gaga has now shared a 10-second clip of the single’s official video.
 In the snippet, we hear the singer deliver the line “I won’t let go ’til the end” ahead of a dramatic, thunderous drum break.